Battle of Monte Castello: Operation

-In November 1944, the 1st Expeditionary Division of the Brazilian Army (DIE) deviated from the battle front at Serchio River, where it had been fighting for two months ahead of the Rino River, on the Northern Apennine Mountains.
-General Mascarenhas de Moraes had established his forward headquarters in the town of Porretta Terme, which was in front of the mountains under German control.
-This perimeter had a radius of approximately 15 km.
+In November 1944, the 1st Infantry Division of the Brazilian Expeditionary Force (FEB) was shifted from the Serchio River valley, where it had been operating for two months, to the Reno River sector in the Northern Apennine Mountains.
+General Mascarenhas de Moraes established his forward headquarters in the town of Porretta Terme, directly facing the German-controlled mountain ridges across a perimeter with a radius of approximately 15 km.